thomiz/build-pipeline/README.md

 In a separate folder under "igs", define your IG and the FHIR artifacts (profiles, extensions etc.).
 Artifacts goes in the input folder

+Artifacts can be converted from xml/json to FSH or written by hand using the FSH language

+First run on no-basis roundtrip did result in some errors, but mostly easy to fix (probably, some examples are wrong) Errors in AllergyIntolerance, HEaltcareService, KommunikasjonspartOrganization (not normative), NoBasisHumanName, NoBasisPatient, NoBasisPropertyinformation and NoBasisPractitioner

 ## Projects and documentation

 * [NAV's writeup of the buildprocess](https://github.com/navikt/fhir)